 The museum’s beginnings date back to the 1930s, when UCLA archaeology scholars were already excavating and collecting.
 But it was in the early 1960s that then-Chancellor Franklin Murphy gleaned 3,000 pieces of cultural material from across campus and placed them in a repository he called the Laboratory of Ethnic Art and Technology.
 Over the years, the collection and its prominence grew, due in part to gifts and support from private donors.
 By 1990, the Fowler’s stature placed it firmly alongside such world-class institutions as the LACMA and the Getty Center.

-“The Fowler is an unmatched treasure,” says Christopher Waterman, dean of UCLA’s School of the Arts and Architecture.
+“The Fowler is an unmatched treasure,” says Christopher Waterman, former dean of UCLA’s School of the Arts and Architecture.
 “The museum fosters understanding across cultures, which is so critical in our increasingly global world.”

 Current director Marla Berns ‘73, M.A.
 ‘76, Ph.D.
 ‘86 was appointed in 2001.
 Berns, who came to UCLA from the university museum at UC Santa Barbara is a specialist in African art.
 Berns made her mark right away.
 She created a long-term exhibition of prime works, Intersections: World Arts, Local Lives and eliminated admission charges.
 She also expanded the Museum’s mission to include a strong focus on contemporary artistic production from the regions of the world the Fowler has long represented, demonstrating how artistic creativity is flourishing in the postcolonial, transnational contexts in which artists find themselves today.